Configuring an OPT interface as an additional WAN¶

 Outbound NAT¶

-For clients on local interfaces to get to the Internet from private addresses to destinations through this WAN, the firewall must apply Outbound NAT on traffic leaving this new WAN.
+For clients on local interfaces to reach the Internet from private addresses to destinations through this WAN, the firewall must apply Outbound NAT on traffic leaving this new WAN.

 Navigate to Firewall > NAT, Outbound tab